simon-schaefer/mantrap/README.md

 interaction between human and robot and taking account the actual multi-modality and time-evolving nature of the humans behaviour, based on the Trajectron model (Ivanovic 19).

+## Comments
+* optimization over future points
+* tube based on distribution of gradients for probablistic agent
+* homotopy class --> given my base path, more globally optimal ??
+* sphinx documentation

+* idea -> minimal interferring, why ? natural way of walking in crowded areas (local minima, "without a lot of considerations"), intrinsically a safe way of interaction and taking the "full" knowledge of the model into account (not just the output)
+* model-based approach
+* idea -> gradient, why ? notion of direction and magnitude of violation, a lot of behavioral prediction models are graph-based (e.g. neural network) or can be formulated as a graph (as social forces)

+* baseline: least force caused by ego over the full trajectory -> interaction minimal (e.g. in comparison with minimizing travel-time, ...)
+* baseline: in the same scene let human in one and robot in another experiment take decisions, let humans guess who is who based on trajectories -> "natural" way of interacting with other agents, specifically pedestrians

+* GMM as n independent single Gaussians --> integration using Kalman Filter equations with state (x, v) and no input (s.
+Tim)